Russian fighter jet makes 'unsafe' intercept of US aircraft

 Story highlights

-- A Russian fighter jet came within 10ft of a US aircraft
+- A Russian fighter jet came within 10 feet of a US aircraft

 - Russia has a long history of similar intercepts, which the Pentagon has protested